 Since tribal societies valued all their young men, their initiations were communal and usually mandatory.
 The dangers were real, but all were encouraged to complete the transition, because the village needed everyone’s unique contribution.

 Countless others, defined as losers, are excluded from the initiatory group.
-In 2004 (well before our current economic crisis), four million American eighteen to thirty-four-year old men were unemployed, were not in school and lacked a degree beyond high school.
+In 2004 (well before the current economic crisis), four million American eighteen to thirty-four-year old men were unemployed, were not in school and lacked a degree beyond high school.
 Some respond to the pseudo-rituals of hate groups, which accept them solely on the basis of race and offer both belonging and privilege – through identification in terms of the Other.
+Ironically, they “know” who they are because they are part of a tribe, even if that tribe defines itself exclusively in terms of who they are not.

 Middle-class Americans learn, through dozens of subtle lessons in which they are pitted against others, that competition is America’s primary value, and that consumerism is the emblem of success.
 Television in particular offers images and therefore expectations, with no means of fulfillment other than the consumption of commodities.
 Hundreds of times a day, boys are told that they don’t have to die before being reborn as men.
 They only have to purchase a different set of products – or not be eliminated from the competition.